 Wine and food lovers: you’re in for a treat.
-This trip takes you to some of New Zealand’s most exclusive wineries in stunning destinations.
+This trip takes you to some of the most exclusive wineries New Zealand has to offer, all set within stunning locations.
 Meet the experts, taste rare vintages and admire dramatic landscapes before ending up on curved white sand beaches for a final finale.
 Bottoms up…

 Waiheke Island of wine